BehindTimes/SDL3Test/README.md

 SDL3 Mixer doesn't have an official release yet, so you'll have to build from the main repository.

-You will also need the resources file (MainResources.rsrc) from the creator of the original program this work is based off of.
-Place it in the bin folder of this program.
+You will also need the resources file (**MainResources.rsrc**) from the creator of the original program this work is based off of.
+Place it in the **Resources** folder of this program.

 There are also a few files which didn't seem to be uploaded to the repo, but you can find them in the zip under the Releases.